Affordable African Safari Camps with Great Wildlife Viewing

 In addition to habitat protection, Gamewatchers gives priority employment to the Maasai families that own the land and support several academic programs.

 During Covid, to supplement funds lost due to travel’s disastrous hiatus, the company created an Adopt-an-Acre program to help with lease payments and salaries.
-And knowing the local communities were unable to access proper schooling at the time, Gamewatchers worked with partners to provide instruction through digital initiatives.
+And knowing the local communities could not access proper schooling at the time, Gamewatchers worked with partners to provide instruction through digital initiatives.

 Humans ….
 Hello?

 Ummoja dusts himself next to our vehicle, scooping the dirt with his trunk, displaying extraordinary skill, and tosses it onto his face, shoulders, and us as well.
 Elephants dust themselves to shield their skin from the sun and biting insects.
-I was pretty sure it wasn’t going to be as beneficial for me.
+I was pretty sure it wouldn’t be as beneficial for me.

 Moments later, a Porini Landrover nearly identical to ours makes its way to a water pump concealed by bushes about 50 yards away, and out steps the camp’s mechanic.